top of page

 [ me ]

 Elena Bentley (she/her) is disabled, bi, and a proud Métis Aunty.
-She is a multi-genre writer and editor who currently resides in Treaty 6 Territory and the Homeland of the Métis Nation.
+She is a poet, multi-genre writer, and editor who currently resides in Treaty 6 Territory and the Homeland of the Métis Nation.
 In 2018, she completed an MA in English from the University of Toronto (SSHRC funded); in 2016, she completed a BA (Hons) in English with a Concentration in Creative Writing from the University of Regina.

-Elena has served as a Juror for the R. Ross Annett Award for Children's Literature for the 2023 Alberta Literary Awards, a First Reader for ARC Poetry Magazine (2022 to 2024), and as a board member for the Saskatchewan Book Awards (2020 to 2022) and for JackPine Press (2022 to 2023).
+Elena has served as a Peer Reviewer, a Juror for the R. Ross Annett Award for Children's Literature for the 2023 Alberta Literary Awards, a First Reader for ARC Poetry Magazine (2022 to 2024), and as a board member for the Saskatchewan Book Awards (2020 to 2022) and for JackPine Press (2022 to 2023).
+She is a member of the Indigenous Children's Book Writing Circle.
+She currently serves as a board member for SAWCI.

-She is a member of the Saskatchewan Writers' Guild (SWG), the Saskatchewan Ânskohk Writers' Circle Inc (SAWCI), and the Indigenous Editors Association (IEA).
+She is a member of the Saskatchewan Writers' Guild (SWG), the Saskatchewan Ânskohk Writers' Circle Inc (SAWCI), and the Indigenous Editors' Association (IEA).

 ∞